TJ Friedl Player Props: Reds vs. Phillies

-The Cincinnati Reds and TJ Friedl, who went 0-for-0 last time in action, take on Taijuan Walker and the Philadelphia Phillies at Great American Ball Park, Friday at 6:40 PM ET.
+The Cincinnati Reds, including TJ Friedl (batting .382 in his past 10 games, with three doubles, a triple, a home run, three walks and two RBI), battle starting pitcher Matt Strahm and the Philadelphia Phillies at Great American Ball Park, Saturday at 4:10 PM ET.

-In his last appearance, he reached base in his only plate appearance against the Phillies.
+In his last game he had a one-hit showing (1-for-5) against the Phillies.

 TJ Friedl Game Info & Props vs. the Phillies